BIC-MNI/man-pages/_man/mritoself.md

 By default, *Mritoself* uses a mutual information objective function evaluated on the original (unblurred) data volumes.
-Optionally, the data can be blurred before fitting with the '-blur' option.
-If the '-gradient' option is specified, then the gradient magnitude of the blurred images is used in the fitting process.
+Optionally, the data can be blurred before fitting with the `-blur` option.
+If the `-gradient` option is specified, then the gradient magnitude of the blurred images is used in the fitting process.